thepsalmist/sourceAFRICA/app/views/help/eng/api.markdown

 # API Guidelines and Terms of Service

-DocumentCloud's API allows users to search, upload, edit, and organize documents.
+sourceAFRICA's API allows users to search, upload, edit, and organize documents.
 No API key is required, so performing searches directly from JavaScript is fair game.
-Please be considerate, and don't hammer our servers. _Restrictions on the use of the DocumentCloud API do not apply to participating organizations working with documents uploaded by their own users._
+Please be considerate, and don't hammer our servers. _Restrictions on the use of the sourceAFRICA API do not apply to participating organizations working with documents uploaded by their own users._

- * You may not recreate DocumentCloud.org in its entirety or build an application that simply displays the complete set of documents.
+ * You may not recreate sourceAFRICA.org in its entirety or build an application that simply displays the complete set of documents.
 You may not build an application that displays the document set of a contributing organization.

- * If your project allows users to interact with data from DocumentCloud, you must cite DocumentCloud as the source of your data.
-If your project allows users to view or browse specific documents, you must cite DocumentCloud and the relevant contributing organizations, as identified in the API.
+ * If your project allows users to interact with data from sourceAFRICA, you must cite sourceAFRICA as the source of your data.
+If your project allows users to view or browse specific documents, you must cite sourceAFRICA and the relevant contributing organizations, as identified in the API.

  * You may not use the API commercially, by which we mean you may not charge people money to look at the data, or sell advertising specifically against it.